iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 [Code permalink](https://github.com/hijkzzz/noisy-mappo/blob/e1f1d97dcb6f1852559e8a95350a0b6226a0f62c/onpolicy/algorithms/r_mappo/algorithm/r_actor_critic.py#L151)

 For the input of the value function, Noisy-MAPPO concatenate a `fixed noise vector` with global information likewise in MAPPO.
+**We found in the code that this noise vector does not need to be changed after being well initialized.**
 The input of the policy function Noisy-MAPPO is the same as the IPPO.

 {% highlight python %}